-A dressing is called “Asian” or “Japanese” assumed to be made of soy sauce and toasted sesame oil, and maybe with rice vinegar.
+A popular dressing called “Asian” or “Japanese” is assumed to be made of soy sauce and toasted sesame oil, and maybe with rice vinegar.

-When adding toasted sesame seeds, it’ll be called “sesame dressing”, and it’ll be called “Japanese ginger dressing” when adding freshly grated ginger.
+Adding toasted sesame seeds changes the dressing to “the sesame dressing”, and it’ll be called “Japanese ginger dressing” when adding freshly grated ginger.

 It’s so simple and the recipe for Asian dressing can’t be much different.